Naalayira Divya Prabandham: Description

 The Divya Prabandham sings the praises of Narayana (Vishnu) and his many forms.
 The Alvars sang these songs at various sacred shrines known as the Divya Desams.
-The Tamil Vaishnavites are also known as Ubhaya Vedanti (those that follow both Vedas, that is, the Sanskrit Rigveda, Yajurveda, Samaveda, and Atharvaveda, as well as the Tamil-language Tiruvaymoli, a work which devotees of Sri Vaishnavism regard as the Tamil Veda.
+The Tamil Vaishnavites, also known as Ubhaya Vedanti follow both the Sanskrit Vedas as well as the Tamil-language Tiruvaymoli, a work which devotees of Sri Vaishnavism regard as the Tamil Veda.
 In many temples — Srirangam, for example — the chanting of the Divya Prabandham forms a major part of the daily service.
 It is also recited in some North Indian Vaishnavite temples, such as Badrinath.
 The Divya Prabandham is recited along with the Vedas, and it is given equal status to the Vedas in the Tenkalai denomination of Sri Vaishnavism, largely due to the efforts of Ramanuja who enshrined the Divya Prabandham on the same pedestal as the Vedas.

-Prominent among its 4,000 verses are the over 1,100 verses known as the Tiruvaymoli ("verses of the sacred mouth"), composed by Nammalvar (Kaari Maaran, Sadagopan of Alvarthirunagari Temple) and which forms the third portion of the overall Divya Prabandham.
+Prominent among its 4,000 verses are the 1,102 verses known as the Tiruvaymoli ("verses of the sacred mouth"), composed by Nammalvar and which forms the third portion of the overall Divya Prabandham.
 Nammalvar self-identifies as a lovelorn gopi pining for Krishna.

 The compendium begins with the Tirupallantu, a benedictory hymn written by Periyalvar, wishing long life to Vishnu.

+Structure

+The text is split into 4 sections of roughly 1000 pasurams each.
+They are in order (1) Mudalayiram, (2) Irandam Ayiram, (3) Munram Ayiram, and (4) Iyarppa.